 Grant Summary

-Ruth Foundation for the Arts invites applications for its inaugural Special Project Grants program, awarding project funding to small and mid-size nonprofit visual and performing arts organizations situated on land presently known as Wisconsin.
-In 2023, the new grantmaking initiative awarded $950,000 in support of arts and culture organizations in this state.
+Ruth Foundation for the Arts invites applications for its Special Project Grants program, awarding project funding to small and mid-size nonprofit visual and performing arts organizations situated on land presently known as Wisconsin.
+Since launching in 2024, the grantmaking initiative has committed $3.5 million to arts and culture organizations in the state.

 The program aims to build a robust and equitable arts ecosystem by investing in projects that have long-term cultural and structural impact for their communities.
 Of particular interest are initiatives that rethink and reimagine past practices, bring an expansive range of voices into public and artistic discourse, and contribute to a more complex and abundant understanding of the histories, lived experiences, and futures of this region.